-Enhancing access to safe water, sanitation, and hygiene (WASH) in homes, schools, hospitals, and public facilities is key to ensuring the wellbeing of communities and equips them to better handle health crises, such as the COVID-19 pandemic.
+As economies in Asia and the Pacific get better at managing the impact of the coronavirus disease (COVID-19) on their societies and economies, they are turning their attention to building resilience to future pandemics.
+Safe water, sanitation, and waste management are essential for protecting human health and enabling economic growth and development.
+Enhancing access to safe water, sanitation, and hygiene (WASH) in homes, schools, hospitals, and public facilities is key to ensuring the wellbeing of communities and equips them to better handle similar health crises.

 A recent World Health Organization (WHO) and UNICEF report shows that, in 2020, about 1 in 4 people lacked access to safe drinking water in their homes and nearly half the world’s population lacked access to safely managed sanitation.
 At the onset of the COVID-19 pandemic, 3 in 10 people worldwide could not wash their hands with soap and water at home.

 The UN’s Sustainable Development Goal (SDG) 6 aims to “ensure availability and sustainable management of water and sanitation for all” by 2030.
 While the world has seen significant progress towards SDG 6 targets in the past 20 years, the Asia and the Pacific region needs to work very hard to meet any of the targets for safe water and sanitation.

 New data from the Asian Development Bank’s (ADB’s) Basic Statistics 2022 highlights the enormity of the task.
 In 2020, at least seven developing economies in the region had populations with access to safely managed drinking water services at or below 30%, including Cambodia, Mongolia, and Tonga (Figure 1).
 In Lao PDR and Nepal, only 18% of the population enjoy a potable water supply on their premises.
 For Kiribati, that figure is 15%.